bubify/bubify.github.io/docs/development.md

 cp .env.development.template .env.development
 ```

-You can now build the docker compose project and start it as a deamon
+You can now build the docker compose project and start it as a deamon.
+The frontend can be accessed at [http://localhost:3000](http://localhost:3000).
 ``` bash
 make build-development
 make up-development